harum/design-pattern/notes/design-principles.md

 -  Program to an interface, not an implementation
 -  Favor composition over inheritance
 -  Strive for loosely coupled designs between object that interact
+-  Classes should be open to extension, but closed for modification

 ## The power of a shared pattern vocabulary
 -  Shared pattern vocabularies are POWERFUL.